microsoft/onnxruntime/docs/Memory_Optimizer.md

 ## Compromised Recompute

-If you check the above logs, there is a seperate section called "RecomputeWithCompromise".
+If you check the above logs, there is a separate section called "RecomputeWithCompromise".
 Recompute the subgraphs under it usually will save part of the activation (for example half of them), not all of them.
 Follow the same way to enable it.

 ## Notes